Please note

 Pre-pregnancy Prep

 Not pregnant but hoping to be?
 It's not too soon for respectful, holistic care!
 In a preconception meeting, we discuss ways to increase your chances of getting pregnant spontaneously.
 We also look at optimizing your health now, which sets you up for more success later when you are pregnant.
 Together, we look at nutrition, lifestyle choices, reduction of potentially harmful exposures (including stress!), supplements, any health issues, and how it all plays a role in your and your baby's health.
-As a bonus, you'll leave with a custom booklet on managing very early pregnancy symptoms on your own, so as soon as you get your positive pregnancy test you'll be prepared and ready.
+As a bonus, you'll leave with a custom booklet on managing very early pregnancy symptoms naturally, so as soon as you get your positive pregnancy test you'll be prepared and ready.

 Scope of Midwifery Care